Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 However, their rarity does not mean that they are negative additions.
 They can provide carbohydrates, fiber, and select micronutrients.
 They also offer unique flavors that a dog may not be used to and could enjoy.

-Kabo’s kibble recipe makes use of a small portion of Pumpkin.
+Kabo’s kibble recipe makes use of a small portion of Pumpkin as a minor ingredient.
 Pumpkin is an excellent addition to dog food recipes and is best known for its high-fiber content.
 It is often prescribed to dogs who struggle with regular digestion and stools.

 More minor additions to Kabo’s kibble recipe include Flaxseed and Brewers Yeast.